gurjeet/gurjeet.singh.im/blog/_posts/2024-06-09-passwordstore+gnupg+touchid.md

 # `pinentry-touchid`.
 pass show VPNpassword

-# Since this was just for verification purposes, delete the `VPNpassword`.
+# Since this was just for demo purposes, delete the `VPNpassword`.
 pass rm VPNpassword

 # In essence, now your TouchID protects the GPG key passwords stored in the
 # macOS login Keychain, which in turn protect the GPG private keys, which in
-# turn protect the passwords sotred in PasswordStore.
+# turn protect the passwords stored in PasswordStore.

 # If you performed the optional `pass git init` command shown above, all changes
 # to the PasswordStore are now tracked in Git.
 This Git repository can now be